-“A government big enough to give you everything you want is a government big enough to take away everything you have.”
+“The Declaration [of Independence] was not a protest against government but against the excesses of government.
+It prescribed the proper role of government to secure the rights of individuals and to effect their safety and their happiness.
+In modern society, no individuals can do this all along, so government is not a necessary evil but a necessary good.”
 He was never elected president by the people.
 He was never elected vice-president by the people either.
 He could have been a professional football player, as he was offered contracts by the Detroit Lions and Green Bay Packers ($200 a game for a 14 game season…how times have changed!).
 Or perhaps a fashion model!
 He modeled for Cosmopolitan and Look magazines.
 He is Gerald Rudolph Ford, Jr., 38th President of the United States, serving from August 9, 1974, to January 20, 1977.
 He was born Leslie Lynch King, Jr., in Omaha, Nebraska on July 14, 1913.
 His parent divorced when he was young and his mother remarried and moved the family to Michigan.
 Leslie was renamed Gerald R. Ford, after his step-father.
 Gerald graduated from the University of Michigan with a degree in economics, one of three presidents who achieved such a degree.
 He then attended and graduated from Yale Law School, working as a lawyer briefly before joining the United States Navy after the attack on Pearl Harbor.
 During his time in the military, he earned several commendations and took part in the battle for Wake Island, Okinawa, and the Philippines.

 Shortly after returning from war, and enlisting in the United States Naval Reserves, Gerald ran for and won a seat in the House of Representatives, but not before he married Elizabeth “Betty” Bloomer Warren in October of 1948.
 Gerald spent the next 24 years serving as a representative.
 His goal was to become Speaker of the House.
 During his time as a Representative, he was a member of the Warren Commission, which examine the death of John F. Kennedy.
 Gerald spoke out against President Johnson’s handling of the Vietnam War and many of his Great Society Programs, causing criticism from the President.
 During his time in the House, Gerald bought a newly invented Polaroid camera and would take pictures and give them away as souvenirs.
 Gerald never became Speaker of the House, instead earning the position of House Minority Leader, a position he maintained for eight years.
 Gerald became well-liked by his colleges due to his fair leadership and inoffensive personality.